Juerd/ESP-WiFiSettings/README.md

 WiFiSettings because there was already another library called [WiFiConfig](https://github.com/snakeye/WifiConfig).

+From version 3.0.0, based on a contribution by Reinier van der Leer, this library also supports the older ESP8266, and the repository was renamed from esp32-WiFiSettings to ESP-WiFiSettings.

 ## A note about Hyrum's Law

 It is said that *all observable behaviors of your system will be depended on by